cryptojoks/antofy-docs/docs/architecture.md

 ## Summary

-The Elysium public cluster's hierarchy and logic allow it to achieve several contradictory goals.
+The Antofy public cluster's hierarchy and logic allow it to achieve several contradictory goals.

 First, an opportunity arises to bring back the spirit of the early days of the crypto-industry, when to enter the world of cryptocurrencies, you didn't even have to buy them - you just had to run a program on your home computer and after a while the cryptocurrency appeared in your wallet all by itself.
-In Elysium, we will bring that utopia back.
+In Antofy, we will bring that utopia back.

 Second, since there are relatively few Keepers participating in the consensus, the time of agreeing on a new block will be minimal because the most significant influence on the speed of the agreement is the time of information distribution over the network, which is higher as more nodes form the network.
 The consensus is achieved on the most protected hierarchical layer, which excludes many types of attacks (including Sybil and DDoS attacks).
 However, a new attack vector opens up, which we will discuss separately in the consensus section.